Venish12/apisculptor/README.md

 # Apisculptor - Automated REST API Generator for TypeORM Models
 Apisculptor is a powerful Node.js tool designed to automate the process of generating RESTful APIs for your TypeORM models.
-With Apisculptor, you can quickly create a new project, define your TypeORM models, and effortlessly generate CRUD (Create, Read, Update, Delete) APIs for them.
+With Apisculptor, you can quickly create a new project, define your TypeORM models, and effortlessly generate CRUD (Create, Read, Update, Delete) APIs for them and also swagger documentaion.
 ## Installation
 To use Apisculptor in your Node.js project, you can install it via npm:
 ```bash